ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 In the console, you can filter the list of available snapshots to see which ones have fast restore clones.
 Select the fast restore snapshot clone to restore the volume and have it ready to use faster.
 When you restore data from a fast restore snapshot, the data is pulled from the clone within your region and not from {{site.data.keyword.cos_short}}.
 Because the data is immediately available, no hydration is necessary.
 Performance levels are not affected.
 By using fast restore snapshots, you can achieve [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular snapshot.

 When you use the fast restore feature, your existing regional plan is adjusted, including billing.
-Billing is based on instance hours, $0.75 per hour regardless of snapshot size.
+Billing is based on instance hours, regardless of snapshot size.
+For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.

 ## Limitations of restoring a volume from a snapshot
 {: #snapshots-vpc-restore-limitations}